 About Dental Implants

 Dental implants continue to be the best way to replace missing teeth.
 Besides individual teeth, they can be used to support nearly any configuration of teeth.
 They can be used for single teeth, a bridge, a partial, or even all your teeth.

 The dental implants are made of titanium or zirconium, which are bio-friendly.
 After being installed, the jawbone will attach to the implant (osseointegration).
 This will provide stability for it and enable it to become just like your natural teeth.

 When people want an alternative to more traditional tooth replacement systems, dental implants provides the benefits that people want.
 For one thing, you can treat them just like your natural teeth, but some types are removable.
 They also let you eat whatever you want.
 You do not need to avoid certain foods.

 When you have a missing tooth or have dentures, the bone begins to be reabsorbed by your body.
 Over time, this process will make you look older as the bone loses vertical height.
 Dental implants prevent bone loss.
 Dentures can make your gums sore as they continue to shrink and because they rest directly on your gums.

 Whether you have AIDS or not, you will need to be free of gum disease to get dental implants.
 This common disease can cause them to fail.

 You can have your missing teeth replaced with dental implants.
 In some cases, you may even be able to get teeth-in-a-day with the all-on-four dental implants.
-Dr. Kumar T. Vadivel, DDS, FDS RCS, MS, a Board Certified Periodontist is also a dental implant dentist.
+Dr. Kumar T. Vadivel, DDS, MS, MBA, FDSRCS, a Board Certified Periodontist is also a dental implant dentist.
 You can also get mini dental implants in his Carrollton, Cedar hill, Mockingbird/SMU, and Grapevine, TX offices.
 Most dental insurance plans are accepted.
 To set up a consultation or to get more information about dental implant options, you can contact his office